AlexanderVahner/LazyPhysicist/README.md

 </p>
 <p>Create the plan you are going to calculate, add the fields and run this plugin.
 </p>
-<p>At the first start, it is necessary to fill the database with previous plans by clicking the "Check Previous Plans" button.
+<p>At the first start, it is necessary to fill the database with previous plans by clicking the <b>Check Previous Plans</b> button.
 The first launch can be long, as all plans for all patients are checked (about a couple of minutes per thousand patients).
 Only the current user's plans are written to the database (as accurate as possible).
 On next launches, only new patients will be checked.
 </p>
 <p>If plans are found that match the current plan, they will be shown in the list.
 Plan Selection Criteria: